Welcome, Guest.

 [edit] Distribution

-Shows the continuum of molting from non-breeding (basic) to breeding (alternate) plumage.
-The left bird is at more advanced stage of molting.
+Two birds molting into breeding plumage on spring passage.
+The left bird is at a more advanced stage of molt.
 Note partially-webbed toes on right foot of the right bird.

 Polk City Wildlife Area, central Iowa, May 2004